krisc/events/tutorial.md

 <sup>6</sup><a name="6"></a> In ["Succinctness is Power"](http://www.paulgraham.com/power.html) Paul Graham writes:
 >If smaller source code is the purpose of high-level languages, and the power of something is how well it achieves its purpose, then the measure of the power of a programming language is how small it makes your programs.

+###Notes
+1. <a name="1"></a>In ["Code's Worst Enemy"](http://steve-yegge.blogspot.com/2007/12/codes-worst-enemy.html) Steve Yegge writes:
+>Bigger is just something you have to live with in Java.
+Growth is a fact of life.
+Java is like a variant of the game of Tetris in which none of the pieces can fill gaps created by the other pieces, so all you can do is pile them up endlessly.

+2. <a name="2"></a>In ["In Praise of Impractical Programming"](http://www.niemanlab.org/2011/11/in-praise-of-impractical-programming/) Jacob Harris writes:
+>Learning to program is an important skill; learning how to be a programmer requires a far different type of course.
+For that, I have to thank a truly impractical introduction...

+3. <a name="3"></a> If you don't yet know Clojure, I recommend [Joy of Clojure](http://joyofclojure.com/) and watching Rich Hickey's [talks](http://thechangelog.com/rich-hickeys-greatest-hits/).
+Despite it's power and simplicity, I wouldn't recommend Clojure to novice programmers.
+One should probably be fluent in at least two or three other languages before taking on Clojure.
+If you really want to dive into the rabbit hole, I recommend SICP (these [lectures](http://www.youtube.com/watch?v=2Op3QLzMgSY&list=PL8FE88AA54363BC46) were filmed in 1986 but still relevant) before jumping into Clojure.
+Learning the Clojure way is quite a journey and deserves it's own blog post.

+4. <a name="4"></a> Use mutable state at your own judgment.
+Learn more about immutability, state, and identity [here](http://clojure.org/state).

+5. <a name="5"></a> For reference, this code was translated from this [page](http://developer.android.com/guide/topics/ui/controls/pickers.html#DatePicker).

+6. <a name="6"></a> In ["Succinctness is Power"](http://www.paulgraham.com/power.html) Paul Graham writes:
+>If smaller source code is the purpose of high-level languages, and the power of something is how well it achieves its purpose, then the measure of the power of a programming language is how small it makes your programs.